NikosDouras/fastapi_course/README.md

 - Simply paste this link: https://nikos19fastapi.onrender.com/docs
-  (or this if you want to access the Ubuntu Server: http://138.197.185.78:8000/docs) on your Browser.(refresh your first click, it takes 30s to come back to life)
+  (or this if you want to access the Ubuntu Server: http://138.197.185.78:8000/docs) on your Browser.(refresh your first click if you chose render, it takes 30s to come back to life)
 - First create a user in the section "users".
 Click on "try it out" and follow the example to send your request.
 - On the top right of the page where it says "Authorize" insert your email